jump-dev/MosekTools.jl/README.md

 All other parameters can be found in the [Mosek documentation](https://docs.mosek.com/latest/opt-server/param-groups.html).

-For integer parameters, pass either the value, or the correspondng constant defined in the `Mosek` package.
+For integer parameters, pass either the value, or the corresponding constant defined in the `Mosek` package.
 ```julia
 using JuMP